SmoothWAN/SmoothWAN-docs/docs/wanbyp.md

 3. *Save* then head to *Network* -> *Routing* -> *IPv4 Rules* -> *Add*
 4. Set *Incoming interface* to `lan` and *source* to your client IP address. e.g `172.17.17.100/32`
 5. Select the `BYP` you chose earlier in *Table* and click *Save and Apply*.
 6. Done!
-For IPv6 users, use the same method only if the downstream provides /56 or less prefix.
-NAT6 option will be provided in future releases.
+For IPv6 users, you will have to use MAC addresses instead (TODO: Guide).

 Never share the same routing table number `BYP` with other WANs/VPNs.